 A. Yes.
 On page 11 of its testimony the Public Staff expresses some concern about the short duration of the contract between Applicant and NC Power.
 The Applicant would like to point out that the duration is governed solely by the terms of the RFP issued by N C Power.

-Furthermore, although Applicant agrees with the Public Staff’s support “of the development of a robust wholesale generation market in North Carolina and the surrounding region,” the Applicant stresses that the issuance of the Certificate of Public Convenience and Necessity requested in this docket does not depend of a resolution of the attendant issues the Public Staff raises.
+Furthermore, although Applicant agrees with the Public Staff’s support “of the development of a robust wholesale generation market in North Carolina and the surrounding region,” the Applicant stresses that the issuance of the Certificate of Public Convenience and Necessity requested in this docket does not depend on a resolution of the attendant issues the Public Staff raises.
 With the caveats articulated by the Public Staff and acceded to by the Applicant, the Applicant has met the statutory standard of showing that the issuance of the Certificate of Public Convenience and Necessity is justified by the public convenience and necessity on these facts.

 Q. Does that conclude your testimony?